 (b) resident in Jersey for 6 months up to and including the day of the election, as well as a total period of 5 years previously

 If you want to stand for election as a Connétable you also need to live in the parish where you want to stand as a candidate (unless you want to stand in St. Helier, in which case you just have to be a ratepayer in the parish of St. Helier).

 If you decide to stand for election you need to complete a nomination form and, if you are standing for the office of Senator or Deputy, a declaration of convictions.
 Your proposer and seconders need to be entitled to vote if you are standing for election as a Senator and they need to be entitled to vote in the electoral district in which you are standing if you are standing for election as a Constable or Deputy.

-The Public Elections (Expenditure and Donations) (Jersey) Regulations 2011 set out limits on the amount that candidates can spend when standing for election.
-The Regulations also require candidates to declare the amount they have spent and what donations they received after the elections.
+The Public Elections (Expenditure and Donations) (Jersey) Law 2014 sets out limits on the amount that candidates can spend when standing for election.
+The Law also requires candidates to declare the amount they have spent and what donations they received after the elections.
 Non compliance is a criminal offence.

 Rules are also set out in the Law for third parties who campaign for or against candidates without the knowledge or agreement of those candidates.

 Guidance on Standing for Election